magboola/Node-Rest-Service/README.md

 # An Employee Rest Service

-An implementation of an Employee REST service using nodejs and expressjs with a few endpoints to login employees, add new user, get users, get a specific user. updat employee details and lastly, delete employees.
+An implementation of an Employee REST service using nodejs and expressjs with a few endpoints to login employees, add new employees, get all employees, get a specific employee. update employees details and lastly, delete employees.

 ---
 ## Requirements and Dependencies